Forces in electromagnetic field and gravitational field: Forces from linear momenta

 where $F_0 = \partial P_0 / \partial t + v_0 \Sigma ( \partial P_j / \partial r_j ) + \Sigma ( k_{eg} B_j P_j ) $ .

 The vectorial part $\textbf{f}_q = \Sigma (F_j \emph{\textbf{i}}_j)$ of force density $\mathbb{F}_q$ can be decomposed from Eq.(15).

-where $\textbf{P} = \Sigma (P_j \emph{\textbf{i}}_j) $; $\textbf{V} = \Sigma (V_j \emph{\textbf{i}}_j) $; $v_0 \partial_0 \textbf{P}$ is the inertial force density; $k_{eg} P_0 \textbf{E}^* /v_0 = q \textbf{E}^* + k_{eg} \triangle m \textbf{E}^*/v_0 $; $q \textbf{E}^*$ is the electric force density; $ k_{eg} \textbf{B}^* \times \textbf{P} = q \textbf{B}^* \times \textbf{V}$ is the magnetic force density; $[ k_{eg} \triangle m \textbf{E}^* / v_0 + v_0 \nabla^* P_0 + k_{eg} P_0 \textbf{B}^* + ( k_{eg} \textbf{E}/v_0 + v_0 \nabla)^* \times \textbf{P}]$ is one new part of the electromagnetic force density.
+where $\textbf{P} = \Sigma (P_j \emph{\textbf{i}}_j) $; $\textbf{V} = \Sigma (V_j \emph{\textbf{i}}_j) $; $v_0 \partial_0 \textbf{P}$ is the inertial force density; $k_{eg} P_0 \textbf{E}^* /v_0 = q \textbf{E}^* + k_{eg} \triangle m_2 \textbf{E}^*/v_0 $; $q \textbf{E}^*$ is the electric force density; $ k_{eg} \textbf{B}^* \times \textbf{P} = q \textbf{B}^* \times \textbf{V}$ is the magnetic force density; $[ k_{eg} \triangle m_2 \textbf{E}^* / v_0 + v_0 \nabla^* P_0 + k_{eg} P_0 \textbf{B}^* + ( k_{eg} \textbf{E}/v_0 + v_0 \nabla)^* \times \textbf{P}]$ is one new part of the electromagnetic force density.

-In the quaternion space, the $q v_0 \textbf{B}^* $ is one new force term, which can be used to explain why the solar wind varies velocity along the magnetic force line.
-Except for the term $q v_0 \textbf{B}^* $, other new force terms may be too weak to be detected in weak electromagnetic field.
+The $q v_0 \textbf{B}^* $ is one new force term, which can be used to explain why the solar wind varies the velocity along the magnetic force line.
+Other new force terms may be too weak to be detected in the weak electromagnetic field.
+Moreover some terms with the parentheses should not be physical in Table IV.